mafernandez-stratio/streamator/README.md

 ## Description

-Very basic application to transform batch data (from a static source) into streaming data (to a streming sink) with a defined pause for every registry.
+Very basic application to transform batch data (from a static source) into streaming data (to a streming sink) with a specific pause for every registry.

 ## Example